-It is not necessary to file interrogatories or answers with the Commission unless they are the subject of a motion.
+Interrogatories or answers shall not be filed with the Commission unless they are the subject of a motion.

-I. Request for Admission.
-After a claim or application has been filed, a party may serve upon any other party a written request for the admission of the truth of any material matter.
+I. Request for Admission. - After a claim or application has been filed, or an Award Order entered, a party may serve upon any other party a written request for the admission of the truth of any material matter.